Starcounter/Starcounter.Uniform/README.md

 More about `uni-data-table` component you can read in Uniform.css [readme for uni-data-table](https://github.com/Starcounter/uniform.css/tree/master/components/uni-data-table).

 ### Basic usage
 To cover most of the cases we provide default implementation of all needed components to generate data table structure.
-Although `uni-data-table` implementation is fully customizable and user can reimplement all of its part to work as he want it to.
+Although `uni-data-table` implementation is fully customizable and users can reimplement all of its part to work as they want it to.

-To create basic `uni-data-table` structure:
+Let's say you want to add a data table with people information to your existing view-model `PeopleManagement`.
+To do that:

-1. Provide container for data table structure in your json file:
+1. Add a property for the data table structure in your `PeopleManagement.json` file:

 ```json
 {